-Both the Chrome Extension and the Web App are being powered by the smart AccuSales™ unit sales estimation engine that I mentioned previously.
+All of our product features are being powered by the smart AccuSales™ unit sales estimation engine that I mentioned previously.
 Many thousands of sellers are using these tools together to cut down the time they spend on product research by up to half, verify product ideas with reliable data and track products during the research phase and beyond!

 Finding Best Selling Products on Amazon Using Search Pages

 The best way to find best selling products on Amazon, those with high demand, is by taking a look at all the top products on the first page of the search results and averaging each of those products’ sales estimates.
 It’s not enough to know how well a single product is selling.
 You will also need to know: